Marking Stamp "Sterling," Straight Shank, .75mm

 1. The piece to be stamped should be placed on a supportive polished steel surface such as a bench block or anvil.

-2. The reverse side of the surface to be marked should be fully in contact with the support surface so that the object is supported completely when the stamp is struck, minimizing the risk of a distorted result.
+2. The reverse side of the surface to be marked should be fully in contact with this surface so that the object is supported completely when the stamp is struck, minimizing the risk of a distorted result.

 3. The stamp should be held as perfectly vertical as possible.